Slow Roasted Whole Chicken

-This longtime reader and family favorite effortlessly produces tender, juicy chicken every single time - and never grows old!
+This longtime reader and family favorite effortlessly produces tender, juicy chicken every single time.
+It’s wholesome comfort food that never grows old!

 Modern cuisine so often focuses on the latest trends and off-the-grid ingredients.
 New ideas keep things interesting, but in the process, it’s easy to overlook more unassuming fare.

-A new year seemed like a very good time to dig out an old stand-a whole roasted chicken.
+A new year seemed like a very good time to dig out an old standby – a whole roasted chicken.

-Basic as it seems, a brief prep and one unconventional cooking technique is all that’s needed to produce this classic comfort food that’s elegant in its own right.
+Basic as it seems, brief prep and an unconventional cooking technique is all that’s needed to skillfully deliver classic comfort food that’s elegant in its own right.
 And beyond the juicy, tender meat, you’ll be rewarded with mouthwatering aromas and endless leftover possibilities.

 For years, I used high heat and relied on luck or a meat thermometer to prevent an overcooked chicken with dry meat.
-Eventually, our annual trip to the Greek Food Bazaar made me rethink this frequently used method of cooking.
+Eventually, our annual trip to the Greek Food Bazaar made me rethink this frequently used method of roasting a whole chicken.

 There, we eat succulent chicken that is literally falling off the bone and utterly delicious.
-When I learned that the Bazaar method is low and slow, I started experimenting with various oven temperatures and times with the hopes of attaining similarly juicy and tender chicken.
+When I learned that the Bazaar method is low and slow, I started experimenting with various oven temperatures and times with the hopes of attaining similarly tender and juicy chicken.

 After seeing the idea in a cookbook, I once tried cooking a chicken for 10 hours at 200℉.
 It tasted good and wasn’t dry, but the chicken was perhaps a little too tender if that’s possible.
 Even the bones were soft!